VIVID·REPAIRS/THE FIELD GUIDE/MOTHERBOARDPublished 22 February 2026Prices live from Amazon UK

 ✓Updated: February 2026 | 6 products compared

 Finding the best motherboards under £100 means making smart compromises.
-After testing six boards across Intel and AMD platforms, I’ve learned that budget doesn’t have to mean basic.
-The MSI PRO B760M-P DDR4 takes our top spot at £89.99, delivering proper VRM cooling and two M.2 slots without cutting corners where it matters.
-But here’s the thing: your choice between Intel B760 and AMD B550 depends entirely on which CPU you’ve already bought or plan to buy.
+Across six boards spanning Intel and AMD platforms, budget doesn't have to mean basic.
+The MSI PRO B760M-P DDR4 takes our top spot, delivering proper VRM cooling and two M.2 slots without cutting corners where it matters.
+But here's the thing: your choice between Intel B760 and AMD B550 depends entirely on which CPU you've already bought or plan to buy.

 The best motherboards under £100 in 2026 share common traits.
 They use Micro-ATX form factors to save costs.
 They stick with DDR4 to keep your total build price down.
 And they focus on essentials rather than RGB lighting and flashy heatsinks.
-I’ve spent two weeks testing these boards with mid-range CPUs, checking VRM temperatures, BIOS stability, and real-world performance.
+These boards are judged on VRM temperatures, BIOS stability, and real-world performance with mid-range CPUs.
 Some surprised me.
-Others revealed why they’re priced this low.
+Others revealed why they're priced this low.

 TL;DR - Quick Picks

-Best Value: Gigabyte B550M K for AMD builds at just £86 with proven longevity.
+Best Value: Gigabyte B550M K for AMD builds with proven longevity.

 Best for Intel: MSI PRO B760M-P DDR4 supports 12th/13th gen with excellent VRM cooling.